529 plan vs. Roth IRA: Here’s how families can use both to save for college

 It can come in one of two versions:

-- Prepaid tuition plans, in which the saver purchases credits at participating universities for future use, and plans typically do not cover room and board.
+- Prepaid tuition plans, in which the saver purchases credits at participating universities for future use.
+Plans typically do not cover room and board.

 - Education savings plans, in which the saver opens an investment account to pay for qualified college expenses, including tuition as well as room and board.